 Many mechanisms exist for sharing data and working collaboratively with your colleagues, and the RCC will assist you with these tools as necessary.
 There is never a reason to share account and/or password information.

 Data policy and security

 The RCC maintains an open research network that provides shared computing and data management resources to a large number of University of Chicago researchers and their collaborators.
 Therefore, the RCC cannot guarantee the complete security of data stored on any RCC system.
 While information security is a primary concern of the RCC, neither the RCC nor the University of Chicago shall be held liable for any breach of security resulting in the compromise of sensitive or confidential data.
 It is the sole responsibility of the user to ensure proper measures have been taken to protect sensitive or confidential information.

 RCC system administrators and support staff that have super-user privileges are able to view any and all data on RCC systems unless it is encrypted.
 RCC system administrators will only look at user data to provide assistance to the owner, or if there is sufficient reason to believe a serious problem or security threat exists that could disrupt the work of others.

 Protected Health Information

-Currently, the RCC does not provide any file systems or compute resources compliant with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) regulations for the storage or processing of Protected Health Information (PHI).
+Currently, the RCC provides MidwayR, a secure data enclave, compute resource that is compliant with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) regulations for the storage or processing of Protected Health Information (PHI).

-If your project necessitates the use of PHI data, please inform RCC staff of your requirements and we will work to determine if your data/project can be accommodated.
+If your project necessitates the use of PHI data, please inform RCC staff of your requirements and we will work to determine if your data/project can be accommodated on MidwayR.

 Data Integrity and Retention Policy